-Finally, the setup requires some alignment steps: to this purpose, the measurement cell is held by a ball joint on translation platforms in order to control both its orientation and position.
-First, the two transducers are aligned parallel and along the same axis by maximizing the amplitude of the transmitted signal.
-Then, the cell is placed in between and aligned with windows orthogonal to the acoustic propagation direction by maximizing the amplitude of the signal reflected by the first window.
+In order to align the setup, the measurement cell was held by a ball joint on translation platforms in order to control both its orientation and position.
+First, the two transducers were aligned parallel and along the same axis by maximizing the amplitude of the transmitted signal.
+Then, the cell was placed in between and aligned with windows orthogonal to the acoustic propagation direction by maximizing the amplitude of the signal reflected by the first window.